google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 ```

 <!--
-Motivation:
-Showing code on slide so students can ask questions before dealing with it on their own.

-For the class:
-* My_data is a dataframe
-* In this case, one series is being divided by another.
+In this case, one series is being divided by another.

-* For each row, the entry in the ‘density’ column is equal to the entry in the ‘atoms’ column divided by the entry in the ‘volume’ column.
+For each row, the entry in the ‘density’ column is equal to the entry in the ‘atoms’ column divided by the entry in the ‘volume’ column.

 -->